No products in the cart.

 At the age of 12 weeks, booster shot of all the above-mentioned vaccines.

 At the age of 16 weeks, a secondary vaccination booster shot will be administered.

 Then, revaccination for booster shots will be administered every year onwards.

 Based on lifestyle and medical history, some dogs need additional vaccines.
-We recommend you, consult your veterinarian for better understandings.
+We recommend you see a veterinarian or consult a veterinary doctor online for better understandings.

 Dog Vaccination Price

 Dog vaccination price in India varies from 150 to 400 INR for one vaccine depending upon the brand of vaccine, the dosage of vaccine, age of the dog, and breed of dog.
 It will roughly make the price of puppy or dog vaccination almost 1500 to 2500 INR for one-time administration.

 Dog Vaccine prices in the United States range between 15$ to 25$ per shot and 75$ to 150$ for packages including Core Vaccination, doctor examination, blood screening, which may be charged as applicable.

 Rabies vaccination for dogs is essential and also mandatory by the law of the various countries.
 The first shot of rabies will be administered at the age of 3 months.
 A Booster shot will be administered at the age of 15 to 16 weeks.
 Onwards, a booster shot will be administered annually.